Apple's multimedia content manager and online store

-All in all, any user of an iOS device needs to have this program installed on his computer to make the most of his phone or tablet, although it's also very useful for any other persona that has never touched and iPhone or iPad before.
+All in all, any user of an iOS device needs to download iTunes for PC to make the most of his phone or tablet, although it's also very useful for any other persona that has never touched an iPhone or iPad before.
 Such a popular piece of software among users of any platform that its downloads figure in the range of billions and it has even given its name to a music festival.

 - Play any multimedia content stored locally, imported or by streaming.

 - Synchronize the multimedia library of iPhones, iPods, and iPads.

 - Catalog multimedia files, organizing them into folders, or obtain and edit the information of the songs.

 - Import songs from CDs with the format of your choice: AIFF, AAC, MP3, WAV, HE-AAC or Apple Lossless.

 - Burn a CD or create a backup of your library.